rohan-dassani/legopoc/README.md

 5. Now you can open a cmd prompt and cd to <path>\PartnerApp\bin\Debug\net8.0 where you will see the PartnerApp.exe
 6. Now run command like - `PartnerApp Partner1 "C:\Path\To\Directory1"` ( ensure that the directory exist otherwise you'll get an error)
 7. Now try creating/updating files in the folder above and see it work.
+8. (Not mandatory) If you want to simulate high file creation/update you can use (https://github.com/rohan-dassani/lego2/blob/main/lego2test1.0/FileGenerator.cs)
+        FileGenerator generator = new FileGenerator(sourceDirectory);
+        await generator.GenerateFiles(fileCount, duration, threadCount , fileSizeInKB); // initialize the variables with the values you need.